 "Adherence to the highest ethical and moral standards in the conduct of research and scholarly activity is the expectation for all members of the University of Massachusetts community.
 Each campus shall establish and submit to the President's office for approval procedures to promote research integrity through the responsible conduct of research as well as procedures for pursuing investigations of allegations of scientific misconduct.
-Research Misconduct means fabrication, falsification, or plagiarism in proposing, performing, reporting, or reviewing research, not including honest error or difference of opinion.
-Campus procedures shall ensure adherence to policies of the United States Public Health Service (PHS), 42 CFR Part 93, the National Science Foundation (NSF), 45 CFR Part 689, and any other relevant federal, state, or funding agencies and shall apply to all research and scholarly activity carried out at the University campus by University employees."
+Research Misconduct means fabrication, falsification, or plagiarism in proposing, performing, reporting, or reviewing research, not including honest error or difference of opinion (Trustee Doc.
+T08-010)

 The 2007 America COMPETES Act directed NSF to require that all funded students and postdocs undergo training in the responsible conduct of research (RCR).
 The implementation of this requirement became effective with all NSF awards (including continuations) received on or after January 4, 2010.
-In compliance with this Federal regulation, the University of Massachusetts Amherst requires all NSF- sponsored Post Docs and Graduate students (whether on a new or continuing appointment) to complete the online CITI course in RCR and receive a score of 80% or better.
-At the discretion of the PI, Undergraduate students will either complete the CITI course or be asked to certify that they have read and understood the contents of the following pamphlet which provides an introduction to the key concepts.
+In compliance with this Federal regulation, the University requires all NSF- sponsored Post Docs and Graduate students (whether on a new or continuing appointment) to complete the online CITI course in RCR and receive a score of 80 percent or higher.
+At the discretion of the PI, undergraduate students will either complete the CITI course or be asked to certify that they have read and understood the contents of the following which provides an introduction to the key concepts.

-- UMass Amherst RCR Primer for Undergraduates Participating on NSF Funded Research
+- Undergraduates - either the online CITI course noted above or the UMass Amherst RCR Primer for Undergraduates Participating on NSF Funded Research

 - Office of Research Integrity

 - American Association for the Advancement of Science.
 Integrity in Scientific Research, 2000.